NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 ---
 # Getting Started with RAPIDS and Alluxio

-Th RAPIDS plugin can remarkably accelerate the computing part of a SQL query by leveraging GPUs, but it’s hard to accelerate the data reading process when the data is in a cloud filesystem because of network overhead.
+The RAPIDS plugin can remarkably accelerate the computing part of a SQL query by leveraging GPUs, but it’s hard to accelerate the data reading process when the data is in a cloud filesystem because of network overhead.